 Sure enough, much more knowledge is now available in the Internet with various mom blogs and special resources sharing valuable information for new mommas, which makes it easier to be better prepared for your postpartum and breastfeeding experience without the jaw-dropping effect of having NO CLUE to what’s gonna happen next.

 My mistake was that I relied too much on prenatal courses alone and believed that my natural instincts would turn on shortly after birthing.
 So when I gave birth I was totally shocked because I realized I knew nothing about breastfeeding and was totally unprepared for this experience and that part seriously scared me.

-I wrote a whole article sharing everythig I gathered about how to breastfeed successfully.
-I did it for myself but then I realised, I had so many helpful information there that it would have been unfair to keep it only to myself.
+I wrote a whole article sharing everything I gathered about how to breastfeed successfully.
+I did it for myself but then I realized, I had so many helpful information there that it would have been unfair to keep it only to myself.
 That was how I actually started this blog!